 The catalogue also includes access to online resources such as journal articles, e books and more.

 There are two ways of searching.
-At the basic level, click on 'icatalogue' and type words, a title or author into the search box.
+The main search box is the basic level.
+Type in words, a title or author into the search box.
 Once you get a results list, limit your search by format, time period etc (from the left hand side column).
 UKZN library resources are listed first in the results.
 Results are presented in terms of relevance; this can be changed to reflect newest first, by title etc.

-The advanced search allows you to be more specific before you you actually run a search.
-Scroll down to the bottom of the page where you can indicate a UKZN only search, limit by date, format and it is possible to combine different kinds of search terms.
+The advanced search allows you to be more specific before you you actually run a search (right hand side under the main search box).
+Scroll down the page where you can indicate a UKZN only search, limit by date, format and it is possible to combine different kinds of search terms.
 In advanced search you can also select your own databases to search.